cekit/cekit/docs/handbook/caching.rst

 .. warning::

    If you customize ``--work-dir`` -- make sure you use the same path for ``cekit`` and ``cekit-cache`` commands.
-   You can also set the path in the :ref:`configuration file <configuration:Working directory>`.
+   You can also set the path in the :ref:`configuration file <handbook/configuration:Working directory>`.

 Caching artifacts manually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^